macOS: Things to do after installation (Apps, Settings, and Tweaks)

 ibrew update && ibrew upgrade

-Note that brew refers to the ARM version, which is the right default for me.
+Note that brew command refers to the ARM version, which is the right default for me.

 Fish (A Friendly Interactive Shell)